coreBOS/coreBOSDocumentation/user/pages/08.extensions-integrations/01.corebosmodules/forecastbudget/corebosstore.md

 ===

-**Project Demo** : [coreBOSCRM](https://coreboscrm.es/) Look for Forecast in the Sales menu Plan a whole range of budgeting target against each Salesman / product / period based on potential Closed Won

 ![forecastfunnel](forecast_funnel.png?width=100%)

 Forecasting provides real-time insight for tracking the sales against opportunities, which helps the organization to fine-tune the sales process.
 For sales managers, forecast feature provides an overall picture of the company's sales pipeline, as well as those of individual staff performance.
 Sales representatives can use forecasting to meet/exceed quotas assigned to them and in turn increase company profits.